api3dao/old-api3-docs/airnode/2-2-implementation.md

 # Airnode implementation

-See the [Airnode repository](https://github.com/api3dao/airnode/) for the source code and technical documentation.
+See the [Airnode repository](https://github.com/api3dao/airnode/) for the source code and technical documentation provided in specific packages.
 Here, we will go over high-level guidelines that were followed in implementing the initial version.

 ## Statelessness